mendaomn/master-thesis/src/content/ch1/ch1.md

  - the analysis outputs entities detected in the text, entities that have been inferred from the text (but that are not mentioned) and candidates that could be inserted in the ontology
  - a further rule-based classification is possible, meaning SCF will tag the documents according to some rules provided by the customer.
 For instance, SCF could tag as "Not for kids" the articles that are about crime, blood and sex
  - finally, it is possible to browse the whole documentation by means of a semantic search engine

+As the need for meaning and structure grows, a partially new challenge opens up for UI designers and data visualization experts: creating applications capable of exposing in a clear and meaningful way the real and valuable _content_ of a given piece of data, hopefully supporting further reasoning or action over the conveyed information.
+It is precisely what I've been tasked to do at Mondeca during my 6 months internship.

 ## The CAM application